PipeWire/wireplumber/docs/rst/configuration/access_configuration_options.rst

 access existing configuration options and also define new configuration options at will.

-wpsettings API helps access :ref:`simple configuration options<configuration_option_types>`. wpsettings object offers two APIs mainly one for accessing the configuration options and another for registering callbacks to know the changes to the configuration options.
-Check wpsettings :ref:`API here <settings_api>`
+Wpettings API helps access :ref:`simple configuration options<configuration_option_types>`.
+Wpettings object offers two APIs mainly one for accessing the configuration options and another for registering callbacks to know the changes to the configuration options.
+Check Wpettings :ref:`API here <settings_api>`

-wpconf API helps access :ref:`complex configuration options<configuration_option_types>` Check wpconf :ref:`API
+WpConf API helps access :ref:`complex configuration options<configuration_option_types>` Check WpConf :ref:`API
 <conf_api>` for full details.